Carbon Offsetting

 Many organisations are also providing products that are also available with carbon neutrality included as part of the overall price.
 This is where the price of the product includes the ability to offset the carbon that is used to generate the product or the carbon to deliver the product.

-Some logistics companies are providing carbon neutrality for example on delivered products.
+For example some logistics companies are providing carbon neutrality on delivered products.

 How to calculate your carbon footprint